peterlamar/engineering-leader/README.md

 ## Technical Debt

 Technical debt is a killer of productivity and often difficult to describe to key decision makers.
 It eludes simple bar charts and other measurements but clearly impacts productivity.
+Is can be described many ways, including a measurement of Complexity or simply lacking tests or some other decided upon minimum standard.

 Technical investment work can be framed as improvements, fixes and Upgrade/Updates to Security, Performance, Throughput and Stability.
 When possible, develop a strategy for iterating and measuring your way to improvement.